Rybus07/space-legends-data/README.md

 **Phase 3: Data Merging**
 * In `Production Code` folder, run `03_Merge.ipynb` to combine all cleaned data
 * Output: `merged_data.tsv` saved to `data/cleaned` folder - Final dataset ready for analysis

-**Important:** Update file paths in each notebook to match your directory structure before running. <mark>(again, ideally the user should not have to do this - update this text accordingly once we've made this change)</mark>

 ### **4. GitHub File Structure:**
 ```